Get the facts:

 Statistics tell the story: 80 percent of restaurant owners started in an entry-level position within the restaurant industry.
 Clearly, our industry generates restaurant ownership at an impressive rate.
 And with more than nine in 10 restaurants having fewer than 50 employees, restaurants are fundamental to overall small business creation and development across the country.
 Equally important, these new restaurants are the small businesses that give our communities character and heart.

 A champion of diversity, the restaurant industry boasts more minority managers than any other industry and minority ownership figures are also high.
-A study that compared restaurant ownership between 1997 and 2007 found an 80 percent increase in Hispanic-owned restaurant businesses, a 188 percent increase in African American-owned restaurant businesses, and a 50 percent increase in women-owned restaurants.
-In fact, 50 percent of all restaurant owners are women.
+Restaurant ownership between 2007 and 2012 found an 51 percent increase in Hispanic-owned restaurant businesses, a 49 percent increase in African American-owned restaurant businesses, and a 40 percent increase in women-owned restaurants.
+In fact, half of all restaurants are majorityowned by women.